 Bearing in mind that score-line, along with LUFC coach Marcelo Bielsa’s team’s sheer dominance in the first 70 minutes, mine was a ludicrous notion.
-Sadly, though, when you’ve lived through decades of a dysfunctional relationship, which has inflicted untold mental torture, scars run deep and irrational thoughts run amok.
+Sadly, though, when you’ve lived through decades of a dysfunctional relationship which has inflicted untold mental torture scars run deep.
+Consequently irrational thoughts run amok.

-Despite fifteen years of re-assurance to individuals loving the club to stick with the relationship as things will get better, those times never manifested with any real longevity.
+Despite fifteen years of re-assurances to stick with the relationship as things will get better, those times never manifested with any real longevity.

-Sure there were times of cordiality, even amour, re-igniting memories of why you fell in love in the first place.
-However, with divorce not an option, the past decade or so’s been a case of having to cohabit as amicably as possible.
+Sure there were times of cordiality, even amour; re-igniting memories of why you fell in love in the first place.
+However, with divorce not an option, the past decade or so have left little option other than cohabiting as amicably as possible.

-Unable to tangibly change anything for the better, the more erudite amongst LUFC supporters relied on the other party acknowledging their shortfalls and respond accordingly.
-Sadly, until recently they seemed reticent to invest in making that relationship flourish.
+Unable to tangibly change anything for the better, the more erudite amongst LUFC supporters relied on the other party acknowledging their shortfalls and responding accordingly.
+Sadly, however, until recently they seemed reticent to invest in making that relationship flourish.

 Although, in the club’s defence, they were never going to placate the less enlightened fans.
 Negative individuals whose ill-thought out social media postings and protests reached astounding levels of vitriol, ignorance and divisiveness…… As the good book suggests “There’s none so blind as those who will not see.”